Wack0/bitlocker-attacks/readme.md

 ## Hardware attacks

-Hardware attacks are only useful for when the attacker has physical access to a system where the VMK is sealed by TPM only.
+Hardware attacks are typically only useful for when the attacker has physical access to a system where the VMK is sealed by TPM only.

 | Summary | Description | Fixed | Public disclosure timeframe | Discovered by |
 | ---     | ---         | ---   | ---                         | ---           |